 It functions under the auspices of the Composition Program and is housed within the University of Oregon’s English Department.
 From 1995 to 2000, the Director of the Center was Anne Laskaya.
 From 2000 to 2003, the Director was Brian Whaley.
 For 2004-2005, the Director was Ann Ciasullo.
 The current Director is John Gage.

 Assistant Directors oversee the Center’s technological innovations and contribute to the Center’s projects.
-The Assistant Director for 2014-2015 is Francesca Gentile.
+The Assistant Director for 2017-2018 is Elizabeth Curry.

 Contact John Gage with questions or interests.